 We essentially learn whether it is safe and comfortable to depend on others, or whether it is better to keep a distance because our needs are never met in a positive way.
 A child who has needs that are rarely met, or are met with negative emotion or consequences, will often develop an avoidant attachment style.
 This style will make you feel very uncomfortable with intimate relationships, and your brain will react in ways that keep you distanced from your partners.

 If you have a pattern of only having short-term relationships, or feeling like you sabotage relationships when you get close to someone, it might be worth learning more about having an avoidant attachment style to see if it fits for you.
+Do you ask yourself “how do I get over my fear of intimacy?”
 Working with a coach or therapist who understand attachment can be very beneficial, as can reading books to educate yourself about how your brain works in relationships.

-If you’ve had a broken heart or two, you may have good reason to fear intimacy.
+If you’ve had a broken heart or two, you may have good reason to have intimacy issues.
 If you generally feel comfortable with intimacy, but you’ve been hurt by a partner in the past, you may consciously and subconsciously be protecting yourself by avoiding intimacy with someone new.
 If this is the case, it’s time to do some healing.

 Everyone has a different way to heal a broken heart.
 Some need time to grieve.
 Some need therapy to help sort through the pain of a past relationship.
 You may simply need to change your story about heartbreak.
 If you hear yourself saying things like “I don’t trust anyone,” or “There’s no one out there for me,” know you are choosing that belief.
 It doesn’t have to be your truth.
 You can build resiliency to heartbreak by developing beliefs that help you focus on the abundance of love that’s possible for you.
 Another helpful belief is that every heartbreak serves an important purpose to help you get closer to your life partner.